Nidhishpp/flutter-multiple-Navigation-Drawers/README.md

-# amaniapp
+# Flutter Navigation Drawer

-A new Flutter project.
+Integrate  Flutter Drawer in both size of the App bar

 ## Getting Started